Wednesday, February 26, 2020

 Presented by Nesly Metayer and Julia Monaghan, TSNE

 Fee: $130 (Full-day, lunch is included).
-If you are a student, contact us about discounts at firstname.lastname@example.org.
+If you are a student or from an organization with a budget under $500,000, contact us about discounts at email@example.com.

 In today’s fast-paced, ever changing landscape, it is more important than ever that nonprofits have the skills and tools necessary to identify, plan, and execute change in a way that catalyzes, rather than disrupts, organizational performance.